dhruvil-kathiriya/Ecommerce-Project/README.md

 ```

 This will start the server, and you can access the application in your web browser by visiting http://localhost:9009.

+## Usage

+Both the admin backend and user frontend are served from the same codebase and accessible via:

+- User facing storefront: `/`
+- Admin area: `/admin`

+## Admin Credentials

+The admin panel can be accessed at /admin.
+Default admin login credentials are:

+_Email:_ admin@gmail.com
+_Password:_ admin123

 #### Technologies Used